iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingTrunkV2.md

 `Description` - (Optional) Human-readable description of the port.
 Changing this updates the name of the existing port.

+`PortId` - (Required) The ID of the port to be used as the parent port of the trunk.
+This is the port that should be used as the compute instance network port.
+Changing this creates a new trunk.

 `AdminStateUp` - (Optional) Administrative up/down status for the trunk (must be "true" or "false" if provided).
 Changing this updates the `AdminStateUp` of an existing trunk.

 `TenantId` - (Optional) The owner of the Trunk.
 Required if admin wants to create a trunk on behalf of another tenant.
 Changing this creates a new trunk.